playht/playht-nodejs-sdk/README.md

 ## Streaming Speech

-The `stream()` method streams audio from text.
+The `stream()` method streams audio from a text.
 It returns a readable stream where the audio bytes will flow to as soon as they're ready.
-For example, to use the default settings to convert text into a audio stream and write it into a file:
+For example, to use the default settings to convert text into an audio stream and write it into a file:

 ```javascript
 import * as PlayHT from 'playht';